Joble9012/Joble9012/README.md

-# 👋 Hi there, I'm Joble!
+# 👋 Hi there, I'm Joble and Welcome to my GitHub Project Portfolio!

-Welcome to my GitHub profile!
-I love making things work better — cleaner, simpler, and with purpose.

-Whether I’m building a dashboard, writing SQL queries, or organizing a messy dataset, I’m driven by curiosity and the goal of turning information into insight.

-With experience spanning IT, research, and healthcare analytics, I’ve seen how data becomes powerful when people can feel what it means.

-I’m now looking to grow as a Data Analyst — collaborating with others, uncovering patterns, and telling meaningful stories through data.

 ---

-## 📂 Featured Projects

 ### 🚀 [Project One Name](https://github.com/yourusername/project-one)
 > **Short tagline:** What your project does in one line.